 I have tried all three of the Yamazaki whisky (12, 18 and 25 years), and personally, I prefer the Yamazaki 12-Years.
 It is a smooth and sweet single malt whisky versus the peaty or smoky type which they also make.
-Yamazaki is the #1 singe malt whisky in Japan, and has won numerous awards and praise from connoisseurs all over the world.
+Yamazaki is the #1 single malt whisky in Japan and has won numerous awards and praise from connoisseurs all over the world.

 The Suntory website describes Yamazaki 12-Years as: “Succulent with soft fruit.”
 Color: pure gold.
 Nose: peach, pineapple, grapefruit, clove, candied orange, vanilla, Mizunara (Japanese oak).
 Palate: coconut, cranberry, butter.
 Finish: sweet ginger, cinnamon, long finish.